 Modern banking traces its origins to the Renaissance in Italy.
 In fact, Banca Monte dei Paschi di Siena, the third largest bank in Italy, is the oldest surviving bank in the world and has been open since 1472.

 The Italian banking sector is modern and efficient.
 With a bit of research, patience and perhaps translation, expats should have no problem navigating the systems of banking and taxation in Italy.

 Money in Italy

-Notes: 5, 10, 20, 50, 100, 200 and 500
+• Notes: EUR 5, 10, 20, 50, 100, 200 and 500

-Coins: 1 and 2 EUR, and 1, 2, 5, 10, 20 and 50 cents
+• Coins: EUR 1 and EUR 2.
+1, 2, 5, 10, 20 and 50 cents

 Banking in Italy

 Banking hours are generally between 8am and 1.30pm from Monday to Friday, depending on the bank.
 Some banks are open for another hour in the afternoon.
 When possible, expats are advised to do banking business on weekday mornings.

 Italian banks are notorious for having high interest-rate charges, so expats are advised to shop around before signing any contracts or taking out any loans.